Paklock/HackRF1/H2-Enclosure.md

 You can easily place a small 8ohm 1.5W (14x21x5.5 mm) speaker inside.
 There is no holes in the case but it seems that the sound quality actually improves with the case: https://www.youtube.com/watch?v=XkaGV9muvbg

+Check more details about the speaker wiring [here](Internal-speaker).